diku-dk/futhark/docs/man/futhark-profile.rst

 DESCRIPTION
 ===========

-This tool produces human-readable profiling information based on information collected with :ref:`futhark bench<futhark-bench(1)>`.
+This tool produces human- and browser-readable profiling information based on information collected with :ref:`futhark bench<futhark-bench(1)>`.
 Futhark has basic support for profiling.
 The system can collect information about the run-time behaviour of the program, and connects it as best it is able to the program source code.
 This works best for the GPU backends, and not at all for the sequential backends.
 The collected information can then be used to estimate the source of